- About Donor-Advised Funds

 Our projections are based on NPT’s experience and observations over the past year and on empirical data we have collected.

-Donor-advised funds continued their upward trajectory of growth with all key metrics rising.
-Grantmaking increased by almost 20 percent.
+Donor-advised funds continue to grow in all key metrics.
+Grantmaking increased by almost 19 percent.
 Aggregate payout rates have been near or above 20 percent since we first started collecting data in 2007.
-This suggests that donors who use this type of charitable giving vehicle are supporting philanthropic organizations and the public good with a consistent level of grantmaking.
+It is clear that donors who use this type of giving vehicle continue to support charitable organizations and causes with their donor-advised funds.

-This edition of the Donor-Advised Fund Report examined a total of 1,002 charities registered under Section 501(c)(3) of the Internal Revenue Code that sponsor and/or manage donor-advised funds.
+The 2019 Donor-Advised Fund Report examines a total of 989 charities registered under Section 501(c)(3) of the Internal Revenue Code that sponsor and/or manage donor-advised funds and that reported at least $1 in assets in any year from 2014 through 2018.
 These include the following organizations:

-The primary source for each charitable sponsor’s assets, contributions, grants and total number of donor-advised funds is their IRS Form 990.
+The primary source for each charitable sponsor’s assets, contributions, grants, and total number of donor-advised funds is their IRS Form 990.
 The Form 990 is the annual information return that charities file with the Internal Revenue Service.
-For those organizations that filed returns for FY2009 and later, this information is found in Schedule D. For organizations that filed returns prior to FY2008, this may include information found on Schedule D.
+For those organizations that filed Form 990 returns for FY2009 and later, this information is found in Schedule D. For organizations that filed returns prior to FY2008, this may include information found on Schedule D. National Philanthropic Trust (NPT) obtained copies of Form 990 via Candid/GuideStar.
+In select cases, NPT obtained copies of Form 990 from the Candid/Foundation Center’s 990 Finder or the organization directly.

 Since organizations have varied fiscal years, which may end March 31, June 30 or December 31, data was recorded in the fiscal year in which the charity filed the 990 Form with the IRS and posted on GuideStar.
-For example, whether an organization’s fiscal year ends on March 31, 2017 or December 31, 2017, the data will be recorded as 2017.
-This is consistent with GuideStar’s reporting process in date stamping all Form 990s for the organizations’ respective fiscal years.
+For example, whether an organization’s fiscal year ends on March 31, 2018 or December 31, 2018, the data will be recorded as 2018.
+This is consistent with Candid/GuideStar’s reporting process in date stamping all Form 990s for the organizations’ respective fiscal years.

-Starting in the 2014 edition of the Donor-Advised Fund Report, National Philanthropic Trust compiled a larger file covering more donor-advised fund sponsors.
+Starting in the 2014 edition of the Donor-Advised Fund Report, NPT compiled a larger file covering more donor-advised fund sponsors.
 In this edition, the data are again compiled from that larger file.
-In addition, the review of data from GuideStar showed some charities with donor-advised funds that had not previously been included.
+In addition, the review of data from Candid/GuideStar showed some charities with donor-advised funds that had not previously been included.
 The data collection process included obtaining IRS Forms 990 back to 2007 for any entity added to the donor-advised fund data set.

-Payout from donor-advised funds is calculated to resemble how the Foundation Center estimates the grant payout rate for private foundations.
+Payout from donor-advised funds is calculated to resemble how Candid/The Foundation Center estimates the grant payout rate for private foundations.

-This report was prepared by National Philanthropic Trust under the guidance of Eileen R. Heisman, President and CEO; Andrew W. Hastings, Chief Development Officer; Erin H. Hoyes, Senior Director of Communications; and NPT’s Marketing and Communications Department.
-Melissa S. Brown of Melissa S. Brown Associates, LLC provided analysis and additional writing services.
-Fiona Kennedy and Sumner Sykes provided research assistance.
-We also thank Danielle Vance-McMullen of the University of Memphis for her counsel.
+This report was prepared by National Philanthropic Trust under the guidance of Eileen R. Heisman, President and CEO; Andrew W. Hastings, Chief Development Officer; Bill Webster, Chief Marketing Officer; and NPT’s Marketing and Communications Department.
+Melissa S. Brown of Melissa S. Brown Associates, LLC provided analysis and writing services.
+Linh Preston of Fogus Consulting & Writing assisted with data analysis and proofreading.
+Erin Hoyes of Weldon Communications provided additional research and writing services.
+Fiona Kennedy and Tara Mays provided research assistance.

 NPT gratefully acknowledges all the organizations that shared their donor-advised fund statistics and information.
-For permission to cite or reproduce this report, please contact Erin Hoyes, NPT’s Senior Director of Communications, at email@example.com or 215.277.3043.
+For permission to cite or reproduce this report, please contact Bill Webster, NPT’s Chief Marketing Officer, at firstname.lastname@example.org or 215.277.3010.